“I Can’t Make Friends”: Tips To Overcome Common Social Issues

 Do you fall into any of the situations listed above?
 Have you gotten to a point in your life where you think, who needs friends?
 Many people have let socialization fall to the wayside as they develop other aspects of their lives.
 However, they are missing out on a key component of their mental and physical health.

 Humans are naturally social creatures.
 From our family to our peers, we thrive when we connect with others, and it shows.
-Making friends improves our physical health by boosting our immune system, extends our lifespan (compared to those who live their lives in isolation), and fights off symptoms of depression while simultaneously improving feelings of general well-being.
+Making new friends improves our physical health by boosting our immune system, extends our lifespan (compared to those who live their lives in isolation), and fights off symptoms of depression while simultaneously improving feelings of general well-being.
 Besides these many benefits, having a friend who can be there for you is simply a great feeling that is hard to replace with any other activity!
 If you are ever questioning the need to have people in your life, remember that friends can greatly improve your life experience!

 Receiving Help For Your Self-Image Issues Or Social Disorders

 Some people have a difficult time speaking with others.
-More often than not, these intense fears are associated with how we perceive ourselves and how we anticipate others perceiving us.
+More often than not, these intense fears are associated with how we perceive ourselves and anticipate others perceiving us.
 Those who do not have these types of fears may be able to implement the above tips into their lives with ease, while those who can't seem to take the first step feel left behind.
 If you have issues with social anxiety or with any other mental health disorder that makes it extremely hard to speak with others, the most important step that you can take is to reach out for the help of a counselor who can help you treat the root of your current problem and cope with your disorder.
 With time and practice, you will feel more confident in who you are and will be able to deal with the symptoms as they come.
 Everyone in the world deserves friendship, and you are no exception!